jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 This document discusses protocol and network architecture aspects that may have an impact on the environmental sustainability of network technology.
 For brevity, we will use the term sustainability to refer to environmental sustainability.
 We do note that sustainability as a term is widely used to refer to different notions of sustainability, and the most well-known larger definition of sustainability can be seen from the United Nations Sustainable Development Goals (UN SDG) {{UNSDG}}.

-Sustainability impact and emissions from networking comes from three primary categories: hardware manufacturing, direct energy usage and construction work.
+Negative sustainability impacts like carbon emissions from networking comes from three primary categories: hardware manufacturing, direct energy usage and construction work.
 The last category is out of scope of this document because networking has limited means to impact construction work itself.
 The manufacturing of networking hardware, both for fixed and wireless networks, is a significant source of emissions, and recycling of ICT equipment is still limited.
-Direct energy usage of networking and the source of the energy have been the primary concerns, but as the world moves towards greener energy production, the relative negative impact of the emissions from manufacturing becomes more prominent.
+Direct energy usage of networking and the source of the energy have been the primary concerns, but as the world moves towards greener energy production, the relative negative impacts related to manufacturing becomes more prominent.

 When good design and architecture can improve the sustainability of networks, they should certainly be applied to designing new protocols